 B: if an indoor space is 15 metres long and 10 metres wide, its total area is 150 square metres.
-Its density quotient is 37.5.
+Its density quotient is 37.5, so no more than 37 members of the public would be permitted to be in the indoor space at the same time.